apjanke/zprezto-personal/_doc/Prezto-Contrib-Conventions.md

 Directories in the repo that start with underscores are special directories and are not modules.
 This includes stuff like `_doc`.

+###  Prompt themes

+Collect all your prompt themes in a single module.
+Add a `README.md` for the module that lists all the themes, and includes a screenshot or two of each.

+Choose distinctive names for your themes.
+The prompt theme namespace is global; it's not qualified by the module that provides them.
+Don't name your theme `clean` or `minimal`.
+If you're John Q. Citizen, name it `clean-jqc`.
+Or name it `OwlBearDen` or `ferrari-double-spoiler`.

 ##  Installation

 Create the `~/.zprezto/contrib` directory if it doesn't already exist.
 Create a `$USER` directory under it, where `$USER` is your GitHub username.
 Don't call it "mine" or "local" or "personal" or anything like that; use a globally unique name that's associated with your repos.
+GitHub usernames meet that criteria.

+Using GitHub usernames as the first level of directories provides a namespace mechanism that prevents module names from colliding.
+And it offloads the work of managing the global namespace to an outside authority that's already doing that work.

 Clone your contrib repo under that directory, using a local directory name that removes the leading `zprezto-` prefix.